 BabyCare sells products in China through a variety of methods, including: (a) online through its website; (b) at physical branch retail locations; (c) through direct sellers in provinces and municipalities where BabyCare has received a direct selling license granted by the local provincial government; and (d) through independent distributors who are considered independent business owners under Chinese law.
 Individuals who reside in China and who are interested in being part of our business in China may do so by enrolling with BabyCare.
-While the process for enrolling with BabyCare is similar to the process for joining our business in other markets, individuals must initially enroll with BabyCare as a China Preferred Customer ("CPC").
-CPCs are similar to Preferred Customers in our other markets, but CPCs may also refer other CPCs in China and receive free product value from us on future product purchases based on the volume of product purchased by CPCs they have referred.
+While the process for enrolling with BabyCare is similar to the process for joining our business in other markets, individuals must initially enroll with BabyCare as either a traditional Preferred Customer (as described previously in this report) or China Preferred Customer ("CPC").
+CPCs are similar to traditional Preferred Customers, but CPCs may also refer other CPCs and Preferred Customers in China and receive product vouchers from us to redeem on future product purchases based on the volume of product purchased by customers they have referred.

-A CPC may become a direct seller or independent distributor (which we report collectively as Associates) in China by electing to do so and agreeing to adhere to BabyCare's policies and procedures in China.
+A Preferred Customer or CPC may become a direct seller or independent distributor (which we report collectively as Associates) in China by electing to do so and agreeing to adhere to BabyCare's policies and procedures in China.
 Our direct sellers in China are permitted by our policies and the terms of our direct selling licenses to sell product away from fixed retail locations in the provinces and municipalities where BabyCare has been granted a local direct selling license.
 Direct sellers are compensated for their sales under BabyCare's compensation plan and do not receive compensation for promotional, marketing, or sales services that independent distributors are eligible to receive (as described below).
 Independent distributors are independent business owners who sell BabyCare's products in China and also provide promotional, marketing, and sales services for BabyCare in China.
 Under BabyCare's compensation plan, independent distributors are compensated not only for their own product sales, but also for their productivity in providing promotional, marketing and sales services.
-BabyCare's compensation to its independent distributors for these services is intended and designed to be business-tobusiness compensation under Chinese law.
-To calculate independent distributor compensation for these services, we (i) use our world-wide Compensation Plan to track sales volume, and other metrics for the group of CPCs, distributors and others in China to whom the independent distributor; and (ii) pay the corresponding service fee to the independent distributor in China on a monthly basis.
-The fee-based compensation we pay our China independent distributor; is comparable to the compensation available to our Associates in other markets and competitive with other direct selling companies in China.
+BabyCare's compensation for these services, we (i) use our world-wide Compensation Plan to track sales volume, and other metrics for the group of Preferred Customers, CPCs, distributors and others in China to whom the independent distributor; and (iii) pay the corresponding service fee to the independent distributor in China on a monthly basis.
+The fee-based compensation we pay our China independent distributors is comparable to the compensation available to our Associates in other markets and competitive with other direct selling companies in China.